 “No, you.”

-Tim didn’t say anything He just stood in the background looking down at the blue mask on the grass.
-John Berry started to cry and Tim walked off with his head down, kicking his foot into the dirt.
-John Berry started to cry, quiet, making sounds from the back of his throat like hum hum hum
+Tim didn’t say anything.
+He just stood in the background looking down at the blue mask on the grass.
+John Berry started to cry, silently, tears running down his smooth cheeks and Tim walked off with his head down, kicking his foot hard against the pavement and putting his hands in his pockets.
+John Berry crying, quiet, making sounds from the back of his throat like hum hum hum…

 I couldn’t look away.
 I looked at John Berry right in the eye and he looked back at me, water running down his face and mixing with the spit from his mouth.
-It was wrong to look at him that way, but I kept looking anyway.
+It was wrong to look at him that way.
+But I kept staring.
 The sound of him crying with no lips and no nose and no eyelids.
-It was then that I understood – and still do to this day – the true definition of cruelty.
+I wanted to throw up.
+I understood then why his father was afraid.
+I understood, for the first time, what it meant to be cruel.

-Dee Boy let him up and said, “Alright alright don’t cry, we were just fooling around.”
+Dee Boy let him up and said, “Alright, Johnny, don’t cry.
+We were just fooling around.”

-John Berry pulled his mask from the grass and put it back on his face.
-He walked home and didn’t turn around to look at us again.
+John Berry pulled his mask from the grass and put it back on his face and turned to walk back to his house.
+He didn’t turn again to look at us.

-They moved away a few months later.
+The Berry family moved away a few months after that.
 Before summer was even over.
 I know John Berry’s dad would have killed me if he could have.
 He would have ripped my arms off and beat me to death with them.
 Or choked me to death if he could have.
-I had a dream about it once: He beat me until I looked just as bad as John Berry and he said to me, That’s what you get! and I woke up not being able to breathe.
+I had a dream about it: He beat me until I looked just as bad as John Berry and he said to me, That’s what you get! and I woke up unable to breathe.

-I think now that John Berry was lucky to have a dad like that.
-My dad would get mean (when he still lived with us) and I would run into the bathroom to hide.
-It was the only door in the house that had a lock (besides his bedroom), and I’d lock the door and listen for a half hour or more while he pounded from the other side, yelling that he was going to break it down and wring my skinny neck.
-He never did though – it would cost too much too fix it, and he knew that even when he was drunk.
+I think now that John Berry was not lucky but he was lucky to have a dad like that.
+Some dads like Dee Boy’s get mean (when he was home) and Dee Boy would run into the bathroom to hide.
+It was the only door in the house that had a lock, and he would lock the door and listen for a half hour or more while his father pounded from the other side, yelling he was going to break it down and wring the boy’s skinny neck.
+He never did – Dee Boy said – it would cost too much too fix it, and his father knew that even when he was drunk.

 This story brings back tons of memories.
 Thank you A.